hwayne/learntla-v2/docs/beginner/operators.rst

   If you see an error like

+    | Attempted to compute the value of an expression of form
-  .. todo:: no element satisfied P
+    | CHOOSE x \in S: P, but no element of S satisfied P.

-  It's because you a ``CHOOSE`` that couldn't find any values.
+  It's because you wrote a ``CHOOSE`` that couldn't find any values.
 Sometimes this just means you got the expression wrong.
 But other times, it points to an actual flaw in your system: you expected a value to exist, and it did not.
 Better write some error-handling logic or you'll get a nasty surprise in production.

 .. warning::

   What if multiple values satisfy ``CHOOSE``?
 In this case the only requirement is that the result is *deterministic*: the engine must always return the same value, no matter what.
 In practice this means that TLC will always choose the lowest value that matches the set.

-.. .. exercise:: for what value in 1..100 does ``polynomial = 0``?

 .. index:: LET